University of Florida Homepage (opens in new tab)

 • Authoritative data repositories provide for the peer review and preservation of primary data in a variety of forms, including OpenContext for archaeological data (Alexandria Archive Institute) and the EVIA Digital Archive for ethnomusicological field video (IU).

 • New software tools can facilitate working with online sources, such as the free reference manager Zotero and online exhibitions development tool Omeka, both developed by the Center for History and New Media (GMU).
-Other software tools can construct virtual collaboration environments for the study of humanities texts and artifacts, such as TextGrid.
+Other software tools can construct virtual collaboration environments for the study of humanities texts and artifacts, such as TextGrid (opens in new tab).

 • Disciplinary hubs online can create a centralized space for sharing and reviewing primary and secondary sources, such as NINES (Networked Infrastructure for Nineteenth-Century Electronic Scholarship), or creating discussion in online communities (such as On the Human).